xdanielf/xdanielf/README.md

 - 🌱 I’m currently learning Android Studio
 - 👯 I’m looking to collaborate on ... just myself!
 - 📫 How to reach me: By GitHub!
-- 😄 Pronouns: He
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm still in school
+- ⚡ Fun fact: I'm still in school-Baoding No.1 Middle School!